cnlohr/esp8266ws2812i2s/README.md

 #ESP8266 I2S WS2812 Driver

 For more reliable WS2812 driving...
+And a nifty websockets-based interface for the ESP8266.
 If you want to watch a video about this project, click the video link below.

 [![Youtube: Using I2S on the ESP8266 to drive WS2812Bs](http://img.youtube.com/vi/6zqGwxqJQnw/0.jpg)](http://www.youtube.com/watch?v=6zqGwxqJQnw)